-For the quarterly period ended September 30, 2014
+For the quarterly period ended March, 2015

-OR

-[] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number 814-00175

-ENERGYTEK CORP.
-(FORMERLY BROADLEAF CAPITAL PARTNERS, INC.) (Exact name of Registrant as specified in its charter)

-Nevada

-(State or other jurisdiction of incorporation or organization)

-201 S. Laurel Luling, Texas (Address of principal executive offices) 88-0490034 (I.R.S.
-Employer Identification Number)

-78648 (Zip Code)

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Yes X No

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+OR PORT PURSUANT TO SECTION 13 OR 15 (d) URITIES EXCHANGE ACT OF 1934 For the trans ition period from to Comm nission File Number 814-00175 (FORMERLY BRO ENERGYTEK CORP.
+OADLEAF CAPITAL PARTNERS, INC.) f Registrant as specified in its charter) Nevada (State or other jurisdiction of incorporation or organization) 88-0490034 (I.R.S.
+Employer Identification Number) 201 S. Laurel Luilng, Texas (Address of principal executive offices) 78648 (Zip Code) (Registrant's to (713) 333-3630 elephone number, including area code) ed to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes X No d posted on its corporate Web site, if any, every Interactive Data File required to be submitted and as (or for such shorter period that the registrant was required to submit and post such files).
+Yes X No 1

-No

-Yes X

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See definition of "large accelerated filer, "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer elerated filer □ ng company ⊠ Indicate by check mark whether the registrant is a shell compared any (as defined in Rule 12b-2 of the l Exchange Act).
-Yes No X As of October 15, 2014 the registrant had 1,509,629 sh ares of common stock outstanding.
+• rated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See definition of "largin Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company \boxtimes Indicate by check man rk whether the registrant is a shell compar ny (as d lefined in Rule 12b-2 of the Exchange Act).
+Ye s No X As of April 30 , 2015 the regi strant had 22,787,964 share es of co mmon stock outstanding.
+2